 This contract between you (the shipper) and the carrier will contain details, including:

 - Final destination

 Any mistake in the bill of lading can cause delays in shipment or even delays in payment for a shipment.
-Without a correct bill of lading, packages can get lost and it will be difficult to be compensated for the loss.
+Without a correct bill of lading, packages can get lost and it will be difficult to receive compensation for the loss.

 There are different types of bills of lading forms depending on the method that you transport your goods.
 The most common are:

-- Straight bill of lading: for goods that are already paid for by the end-user
+- Straight bill of lading: for goods where the end-user has already made payment.

 - “To order” bill of lading: negotiable documents for the transfer of ownership of goods outlined in the BOL to another party.
 This document is endorsed by the party listed as the ultimate consignee.